lin111000713/custom-RecyclerView/ViewPager源码分析.md

 661             lastPos = ii.position;
 662         }
 663
-664         // Add any new pages we need at the end.
+664         // 2.Add any new pages we need at the end.
 665         lastPos = mItems.size() > 0 ? mItems.get(mItems.size()-1).position : -1;
 666         if (lastPos < endPos) {
 667             lastPos++;